 In regards to your video campaigns, the results are no different.
 Personalized videos win over the audience.
-Simply adding the user’s name into a video increases email open rates, click-through rates, and engagement.
+Adding the user’s name into a video increases email open rates, click-through rates, and engagement.
 In this sense, personalization isn’t just important.
 It’s a vital tool for grabbing your audience’s attention and showing them your dedication to their needs.

 In general, video is a highly successful marketing medium, with 87% of video marketers agreeing that it gives them a good return on investment (ROI).

 Customized to include customer information, personalized videos are tailored specifically to the viewer.
-Videos should always aim to offer solutions that meet the specific customer’s needs.
+Videos should always offer solutions that meet the specific customer’s needs.
 The idea of personalized videos is to show the customer that you recognize them individually and identify their specific requirements.

 Personalizing your video marketing campaigns helps to boost engagement and drive profits.
 But how exactly should you incorporate personalization tactics into your videos?